michaelliao/mysql-warp/README.md

         }
     });

-A good practice of orgnize your database operations in a transaction is using `async.waterfall()` to execute each database operation seriallized:
+A good practice of organize your database operations in a transaction is using `async.waterfall()` to execute each database operation seriallized:

     warp.transaction(function(err, tx) {
         if (err) {